FabriceSalvaire/wikijs-cli/README.md

   By clicking a link pointing to a non-existing page.
   Manually type the path in the browser address bar.

-  It means the path must be absolute.
-  We cannot simply create a page relative to a parent page !
+  We can create a page relative to another one `[Title](foo/bar)`.
+Notice the title is required and is independent of the page title !
+And, the HTML anchor will be invisible if the title is empty.
-  Thus, contrary to every wiki, we cannot just add a link `[[MyNewWikiPage]]` to the page you want to create.
+  But, contrary to every wiki, we cannot just add a link `[[MyNewWikiPage]]` to the page you want to create.
   However, the drawback of this common approach, is to have to deal with dangling pages.
   Redmine requires an extension to show those pages else...